George Cholmondeley, 3rd Earl of Cholmondeley: Private life

+Lady Mary died on 21 February 1731/2, at Aix.

-Lord Cholmondeley married Lady Mary Walpole, daughter of Prime Minister Robert Walpole, 1st Earl of Orford, in 1723.
-He died on 10 June 1770, aged 67.
+Lord Cholmondeley died on 10 June 1770, aged 67.
 His eldest son George Cholmondeley, Viscount Malpas, predeceased him and he was succeeded in his titles by his grandson George, who was created Marquess of Cholmondeley in 1815.
 His second son Robert (1727–1804) began his career as a lieutenant in the 3rd Foot Guards but resigned after the Battle of Lauffeld in July 1747 and became a minister.
 Robert was married to the socialite Mary Woffington.

 The actress Maria Nossiter was the daughter of Lord Cholmondeley's "favourite" housekeeper.
 Maria was educated, had money and enjoyed a successful, but brief, career.
 It is supposed that she was his daughter.